lochan-karthick/single-cell-mice-malaria-analysis/README.md

 ### **2. B-cell Trajectory Analysis using PAGA**
 - The **B-cell trajectory analysis** using **PAGA** highlighted the **differentiation pathways** of B-cells in malaria-infected mice.
 - The analysis showed that B-cells undergo significant changes in response to infection, revealing distinct **subpopulations** at various differentiation stages.
-- The **PAGA method** allowed for a clear visualization of these differentiation processes, identifying **key markers** associated with the various B-cell states.
+- The **PAGA method** allowed for a clear visualization of these differentiation processes, identifying the transition of B-cells within their life cycle states like pre-B cell, intermediate B cell stages and mature B cell stages.

 ### **3. Pseudobulk Performance Comparison (Harmony vs. BBKNN)**
 - The comparison of **pseudobulk analysis** using **Harmony** and **BBKNN** integration methods showed that both methods have their strengths: